 Military service?
 Franz chooses development work instead, and comes to Ecuador to an area once farmed for bananas.
 The former plantation workers have remained self-sufficient and received government aid to grow cocoa.
 As they are used to cultivating bananas on a grand scale, some expect to be using pesticides, especially herbicides.
 But Franz relies on soil-covering legumes for weed suppression and strives to diversify the crops grown for self-sufficiency.
-Through this experience, Franz approaches the organic idea and understands that striving for independence is a trait of farmers' associations.
+Through this experience, Franz approaches the organic idea.
 Finally, he writes his dissertation on the peasant movement in Ecuador.

 Two years later he returns to South Tyrol, finishes his sociology studies and works as a teacher at the newly founded secondary school for agriculture.
 Franz is also involved with organic farming outside of school.
 As an inspector, he visits the first South Tyrolean organic farms that have joined together to form the Association of Alternative Growers.

 He recognises that products processed on the farm, which can be stored, give greater value to the farmers' labour and strengthens their market position.
 Inspired by this, Franz started fermenting cabbage and other vegetables, and soon after, he tried to bring the scent of Gravensteiner apples into a sparkling apple wine.
 A little later, his development work takes him and his wife Theolinde back to South America.

 At the beginning of the nineties, he had the opportunity to work with an indigenous organisation in the Amazon Forest on a project for the sustainable management of the rainforest.
 The main aim is to preserve the diversity of the food crops grown and to reduce deforestation by strengthening soil fertility.